-(ii) In a city school district in a city having a population of one million or more inhabitants such contract shall also include a plan to reduce average class sizes, as defined by the commissioner, within five years for the following grade ranges: (A) pre-kindergarten-third grade; (B) fourth-eighth grade; and (C) high school.
-Such plan shall include class size reduction for low performing and overcrowded schools and also include the methods to be used to achieve such class sizes, such as the creation or construction of more classrooms and school buildings, the placement of more than one teacher in a classroom or methods to otherwise reduce the student to teacher ratio; provided, however, that notwithstanding any law, rule or regulation to the contrary, the sole and exclusive remedy for a violation of the requirements of this paragraph shall be pursuant to a petition to the commissioner under subdivision seven of section three hundred ten of this title, and the decision of the commissioner on such petition shall be final and unreviewable.
+(ii) In a city school district in a city having a population of one million or more inhabitants such contract shall also include a plan to reduce average class sizes, as defined by the commissioner, by July 1 2024 for the following grade ranges: (A) pre-kindergarten-third grade; (B) fourth-eighth grade; and (C) high school.
+Such plan shall include annual class size reduction for low performing and overcrowded schools and also include the methods to be used to achieve such class sizes, such as the creation or construction of more classrooms and school buildings, the placement of more than one teacher in a classroom or methods to otherwise reduce the student to teacher ratio but only as a temporary measure until more classrooms can be built or leased to provide small classes.;.

-(iii) A city school district in a city having a population of one million or more inhabitants shall prepare report the commissioner on the status of the implementation of its plan to reduce average class sizes pursuant to subparagraph (ii) of this paragraph.
-Such report shall identify all schools that received funds targeted at class size reduction efforts pursuant to the requirements of this section and provide the following information regarding such schools:
+(iii) A city school district in a city having a population of one million or more inhabitants shall prepare annual reports, on the dates set forth below, to the commissioner on the status of the implementation of its plan to reduce average class sizes pursuant to subparagraph (ii) of this paragraph.
+Such report shall be publicly released and posted on the websites of the city school district and the state education department and will identify all schools that received funds targeted at class size reduction efforts pursuant to the requirements of this section and provide the following information regarding such schools:

 (A) the amount of contract for excellence funds received by each school and the school year in which it received such funds;

-(B) a detailed description of how contract for excellence funds contributed to achieving class size reduction in each school that received such funding including specific information on the number of classrooms in each school that existed prior to receiving contract for excellence funds and the number of new classrooms that were created in each school for each year such funding was received, the number of classroom teachers that existed in each school prior to receiving contract for excellence funds and the number of new classroom teachers in each school for each year such funding was received, the student to teacher ratio in each school prior to receiving contract for excellence funds and the student to teacher ratio in each school for each year such funding was received;
+(B) a detailed description of how contract for excellence funds contributed to achieving class size reduction in each school that received such funding including specific information on the number of classrooms in each school that existed prior to receiving contract for excellence funds and the number of new classes that were created in each school for each year such funding was received, the number of classroom teachers that existed in each school prior to receiving contract for excellence funds and the number of new classroom teachers in each school for each year such funding was received, the student to teacher ratio in each school prior to receiving contract for excellence funds and the student to teacher ratio in each school for each year such funding was received;

-(C) the actual student enrollment for the two thousand six--two thousand seven school year, the actual student enrollment for the two thousand seven--two thousand eight school year, the actual student enrollment for the two thousand eight--two thousand nine school, and the projected student enrollment for the two thousand nine--two thousand school year for each school by grade level;
+(C) the actual student enrollment for the two thousand nineteen--two thousand twenty school year, the actual student enrollment for the two thousand twenty –two thousand twenty-one school year, two thousand twenty-one--two thousand twenty-two school year, the actual student enrollment for the two thousand twenty-two--two thousand twenty-three school, and the projected student enrollment for the two thousand twenty-three--two thousand twenty-four school year for each school by grade level;

-(D) the actual average class sizes for the two thousand six--two thousand sevenschool year, the actual average class sizes for the 20- wo thousand seven--two thousand eight school year, the actual average class sizes for the wo thousand eight--two thousand nine school year, and the projected average class sizes for the two thousand nine--two thousand ten school year for each school by grade level; and
+(D) the actual average class sizes for the two thousand nineteen--two thousand twenty school year, the actual average class sizes for the two thousand twenty--two thousand twenty-one school year, the actual average class sizes for the two thousand twenty-one--two thousand twenty-two school year, and the projected average class sizes for the two thousand —twenty-two – two thousand twenty-three school year for each school by grade level and for each year thereafter; until the class size goals are achieved;

+(E) The annual capital plan for school construction and leasing to show how many classrooms will be added and where, in order to provide the space to achieve the class size reduction goals;